kris-2211/Design-Patterns/README.md

   - When more than one object may handle a request, and the handler isn’t known a priori.
   - When you want to issue a request without specifying the receiver.
   - When the set of handlers should be dynamic.
+- **Example**
+  Chain of Responsibility: A context-sensitive help facility for a GUI where a help request from a button can be handled by the button itself, its parent dialog box, or the main window, depending on the specificity of the help information available.
+The request is passed along a chain of HelpHandler objects until one is able to handle it.
 - **Related Patterns**
   - Composite